Software Alternatives, Accelerators & Startups

 • Android Studio on Devuan 4: Install

 Devuan GNU+Linux is a fork of Debian without systemd and hence Snaps (Snapd).
-Even on it, it's easy to install Android Studio and start to develop Android mobile apps. - Source: dev.to / almost 2 years ago
+Even on it, it's easy to install Android Studio and start to develop Android mobile apps. - Source: dev.to / about 2 years ago

 • Is there any oficial way to install 6.3 or 6.3 kernel in Debian 12